Simon-K-Schaefer/ManifoldX/README.md

 ## Troubleshooting

-* THe FoldX license is not perpetual and requires annual redownloads of FOldX with a refreshed license.
+* THe FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
   The license runs out every year at 31th of December.

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.